 - Loss of smell

 - Higher risk for HIV and Hepatitis C

 - Severe paranoia

 Do I Need Cocaine Detox?

-Most often, detox from cocaine and other stimulants results in extreme exhaustion.
+Most often, detox from cocaine and other stimulants like meth or Adderall results in extreme exhaustion.
 Because of this, we provide consistent medical support and treat any uncomfortable symptoms that arise so clients can rest comfortably.

 The intense cocaine cravings that occur after a crash is often the most difficult time for people in cocaine detox.
 Many times this is also coupled with extreme anxiety or depression, which puts them at risk for self-harming behaviors.

 Medical observation at Briarwood Detox Center provides the support you need to get through the initial binge and crash cycle and break your physical dependence.
 Treatment for withdrawal is absolutely necessary for a safe detox from cocaine.
 Our medical and clinical team will provide essential medical services by monitoring your vitals and heart rate, treating related symptoms, answering questions and offering therapeutic support for improved mental health with individual and group counseling sessions.

 How Long Does Cocaine Stay in Your System?

 The effects of cocaine abuse are felt very quickly, within just a few seconds to 20-90 minutes, depending on the method of use.
 Although the cocaine itself only remains in the body for about 30 minutes, with long-term use, it can accumulate in the body tissues and may be detectable in saliva, blood, urine, and hair for much longer.